What Social Media Is and What It’s Not

 - Commit to six months of social development.
 Anything shorter than six months won’t tell you enough about your audience or product.

 - Meet with your social team monthly to discuss what’s working and what’s not.

 How to get started

 Unless you have someone on staff who has some experience in social media and marketing, you may find you don’t have much of a strategy.
 You may find that you’re spinning your wheels and don’t know what’s working and what’s not.
-Social media and social media advertising may seem easy because we all think we do social media.
+Social media and social media advertising may seem easy.
 But the truth is it’s a communication channel that is constantly changing and needs training.
 In addition, you may not have a dedicated person on staff to handle any of these types of ongoing tasks.
 Remember that getting going is only part of the job; the strategy, adjustments, graphics, schedule, budget, and more need to be accounted for from an ongoing process.